 The production processes of neutral MSSM Higgs bosons in the CPV scenario are similar to those in the CPC scenario.
-Regarding the decay properties, the lightest mass eigenstate, H_1 , predominantly decays to $b\bar{b}$ if kinematically allowed, with a smaller fraction decaying to $\tau^+\tau^-$, similar to the CPC case.
-If kinematically allowed, a SM-like neutral Higgs boson, H_2 or H_3 can decay predominantly to H_1H_1 leading to many new interesting signals both at lepton and hadron colliders; otherwise it will decay preferentially to $b\bar{b}$.
+Regarding the decay properties, the lightest mass eigenstate, H_1 , predominantly decays to $b\bar{b}$ if kinematically allowed, with a smaller

 The discovery of a 125 GeV Higgs boson has put strong constraints on the realization of the CPV scenario within the MSSM.
 This is partly due to the fact that the observed Higgs rates are close to the SM values, and a large CP-violating component would necessarily induce a large variation in the rate of the SM-like Higgs decay into the weak gauge bosons W^{\pm} and Z. The measured Higgs mass imposes additional constraints on the realization of this scenario.
 Once all effects are considered, the CP-odd Higgs A component of the lightest Higgs tends to be smaller than about 10%.
 This restriction can be alleviated in the NMSSM or more general two Higgs doublet models.
 CP-violating effects can still be significant in the heavy Higgs sector.
-For instance, the Higgs bosons

-H_2 and H_3 may be admixtures of CP-even and CP-odd scalars, and therefore both may be able to decay into pairs of weak gauge bosons.
+For instance, the Higgs bosons H_2 and H_3 may be admixtures of CP-even and CP-odd scalars, and therefore both may be able to decay into pairs of weak gauge bosons.
 The observation of such decays would be a clear signal of CP-violation.
-In the MSSM the proximity of the masses of H_2 and H_3 makes the measurement of such effect quite challenging, but in generic two Higgs doublet models, the mass splitting between the two heavy mass eigenstates may become larger, facilitating the detection of CP-violating effects at collider experiments.
-For a recent studies see for example [342].
+In the MSSM the proximity of the masses of H_2 and H_3 makes the measurement of such effect quite challenging, but in generic two Higgs doublet models, the mass splitting between the two heavy mass eigenstates may become larger, facilitating the detection of CP-violating effects at collider experiments [355].